googlearchive/blaze_compiler/README.md

 #### additionalProperties

 By default, values not constrained by the schema are considered valid.
 So objects, by default, accept children not explicitly mentioned in the schema.
 If additionalProperties is set to false, however, only children explicitly mentioned in the properties are allowed.
-The additionalProperties keyword is only valid for object types
+The additionalProperties keyword is only valid for object types.

 ```
 schema: